Psalms of Asaph: Psalm 50 (MT) / Psalm 49 (LXX and Vulg.)

-Psalm 73 (MT) / Psalm 72 (LXX)
+Psalm 73 (MT) / Psalm 72 (LXX and Vulg.)

 Divine providence and the internal battle within one's soul are the two main themes of this psalm.
 It speaks of the journey of self-realization about the evils around the world but also coming back and realizing the plan of God.

 Psalm 73 deals with how the righteous are to respond to corruption within the ranks of wealth, power and influence.
 Initially, the good man or woman is scandalized by the revelation that leaders are abusing the power of their privileges.
 But as Asaph reflects on the nature of God, he comes to understand that even the most powerful authority figures, if corrupt and unchanged (unrepentant), will receive their reward at the hands of the Lord.
 Asaph might have witnessed corruption within the ranks of the officials of the Temple.

 In this Psalm, Asaph questions why the wicked seem to prosper.
 Asaph goes into the sanctuary where sacrifices are held and gains a new perspective.
-Asaph observes God's judgement of evil and accepts this God.
+Asaph observes God's judgement of evil and accepts this from God.

-Psalm 74 (MT) / Psalm 73 (LXX)
+Psalm 74 (MT) / Psalm 73 (LXX and Vulg.)

 The theme of this psalm revolves around the first verse "Why, God, have you cast us off forever?" and forecasts destruction.
 It comes across as a cry out to God as to when salvation will come and save them from the depths of their despair.
 Amidst the cries of despair, a voice of praise to God also comes through.